Red Line Maintenance Work

 Floating Slab Maintenance

 Work on the floating slab system between Harvard and Alewife stations resumed on weekends in January 2020.
-Shuttles replace Red Line service while work is completed.
+Shuttles will replace Red Line service during this work, which we expect to complete by the end of April 2020.

 Floating slabs are concrete slabs that “float” between the tracks and rubber disks that absorb sound and vibration from trains.
 To continue to provide comfort and reliability on the Red Line, the slabs must be regularly maintained or replaced.

 Work on floating slabs includes demolishing the old slabs, placing new rebar, and pouring new concrete.
-The concrete takes more time to set than is available overnight between regular service hours, so we need to shut down service on weekends.
+The concrete needs time to set so it can reach the required strength for train traffic to resume.
+Since this takes more time than is available overnight between regular service hours, we need to shut down service on weekends.

 We also do this work in sections, because the tight working space in the tunnel limits the amount of work we can get done and the equipment we can use to do it.
 The nearest access point for equipment is the tunnel entrance near Kendall Square—if we did all this work at once, we would need to shut down a larger portion of the Red Line for an extended period of time.